An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Implementation at OMEGA

-If the laser final optic is on the opposite side of the target chamber from the electron beam, clearing the target at TCC would require a scattering angle of $\phi \sim \tan^{-1}\left(5\textrm{mm}/150\textrm{mm}\right) \approx 0.033$~rad $(2^\circ)$ and a beam focus $f_\# > 1/\tan(2\phi) \sim 15$.
+If the laser final optic is opposite TCC from the electron beam entrance port, an incidence angle of $\phi \approx 0.033$~rad $(2^\circ)$ and a beam focus $f_\# > 1/\tan(2\phi) \sim 15$ would provide a 5~mm standoff from the target hardware at TCC.
 Following Eq.~\ref{eq:N_source}, the scattered photon number would increase quadratically with focal length up to $f_\# = 20$, and linearly above that.
 This arrangement has the disadvantage that plasmas near TCC may perturb the beam transport, and that the quadratic increase in scattering volume with longer focal lengths cannot be leveraged.
 This scenario is depicted in Figure~\ref{fig:faroptic}.